dmbarbour/glas/docs/GlasNamespaces.md

 There are many optimizations we can perform on Env: move names into matching prefixes, merge similar prefixes, compose translations, remove unreachable definitions, etc..
 When these optimizations are applied, we get something similar to radix-tree indexing between translations, but we also pay significant up-front costs and lose structure sharing.
 Thus, the decision must be heuristic.

 This is just an idea at the moment.
-We must extend the environment or AST type with something like closures, argument offsets, and thunks before we're truly ready to flesh things out.
+We might extend the environment with something like closures, argument offsets, and thunks before we're truly ready to flesh things out.

 But something like this can potentially work in context of a lexical scope.
 We might need special support closures once we begin to integrate things.

 ### Eval Rules

-Note: we'll likely need to introduce some intermediate representations, such as closures and thunks, to properly encode full evaluation.
+Note: we'll likely need to introduce some intermediate representations, such as closures, closure-var refs, and thunks, to properly encode evaluation.

         # inline applications are common and easily optimized.
         # TBD: lexical binding to Env.